Seahawks’ four Pro Bowlers all have different reactions to getting the nod

 “It’s kind of just setting a high expectation for myself every year,’’ said Myers, who like Smith will be a free agent following the season.
 “You’re never looking forward to a year where something doesn’t fall, but it happens as a kicker in the NFL.
 You just have to bounce back.
 And to be able to see my work come out is awesome.”

-That Woolen made it may have been an even bigger surprise a few months ago than Smith considering he was a rookie who entered the league as the 153rd overall pick out of University of Texas-San Antonio, which didn’t even have a program until 2011.
+That Woolen made it might have been an even bigger surprise a few months ago than Smith considering Woolen was a rookie who entered the league as the 153rd overall pick out of University of Texas-San Antonio, which didn’t even have a program until 2011.
 Woolen is the first alum from UTSA to make the Pro Bowl, in part on the strength of making six interceptions, tied for the most in the NFL.

 “It’s crazy,’’ Woolen said.
 “We had the program for 12 years, and I feel like it’s one of the greatest things to do because when people go back in 100 years, they are going to see that Tariq Woolen was the first Pro Bowler.
 It’s pretty cool because all of the other schools have history from the 1800-1900s, whatever.
 It just feels good to do it at my school and to be able to put my school on the map.”

-Woolen said by the time the call came this week he wasn’t surprised saying, “I feel like I earned enough respect around the league so far to be able to play in the Pro Bowl.’’
+Woolen said by the time the call came this week he wasn’t surprised, saying, “I feel like I earned enough respect around the league so far to be able to play in the Pro Bowl.’’

 The Pro Bowl selection will eventually mean a big payday for Woolen, as it will qualify him for a Proven Performance Escalator in the final year of his rookie contract in 2025, of likely at least $2 million.